-Licensure and entry requirements for appropriate Professional/Technical programs and descriptions of unique requirements for employment are provided to students on pathway web pages that highlight the links between educational attainment and employment opportunities at each level of certificate/degree completion.
+Licensure and entry requirements for appropriate Professional/Technical programs and descriptions of unique requirements for employment are provided to students on career pathway course map web pages.
 Pierce's catalog is a key information resource for students.
 As such, all information is accurate and is annually reviewed and updated as needed.